cradloff/text2epub/README.md

 A table of contents is created by default. `text2epub` scans for header tags, default is `h1`, other tags can be specified in the properties.

+## Internationalization
+`text2epub` has builtin support for english and german.
+To add support for another language, extract the file `Text2Epub_en.properties` and rename it to match you language (e.g. `Text2Epub_es.properties` for spanish).
+Put that file in the directory where the jar archive is installed.
+Please send me your translation so I can include it.

 ## Scripting
 `text2epub` uses [FreeMarker](https://freemarker.apache.org/) to create the ebook.
 You can also use it for scripting.
 Just place your script inside the content and